marcorieser/tailwind-merge-laravel/README.md

 > **Note:** Usage of `$attributes->merge(['class' => '...'])` is currently not supported due to limitations in Laravel.

 #### Merge classes on multiple elements
-By default Laravel allows you to only merge classes in one place.
+By default, Laravel allows you to only merge classes in one place.
 But with `TailwindMerge` you can merge classes on multiple elements by using `twMergeFor()`:

 ```blade
 // button.blade.php